AysegulERDOGUS/SQL-Netflix_Project/README.md

 - What new content has been added recently?
 We identified newly added movies and shows by analyzing release dates.
 - How many movies and TV shows are there in each category?
 We counted the number of titles in different genres.
-- How can users search for specific content?
-We enabled filtering by release year, cast, and other criteria.